aws-samples/serverless-patterns/lambda-managed-instances-cdk/README.md

 - Launch times and subnet distribution
 - Private IP addresses within the VPC

-**Note**: For a complete list of supported EC2 instance types for Lambda Managed Instances and their pricing, see the [AWS Lambda Pricing page](https://aws.amazon.com/lambda/pricing/).
+**Note**: For a complete list of supported EC2 instance types for AWS Lambda Managed Instances and their pricing, see the [AWS Lambda Pricing page](https://aws.amazon.com/lambda/pricing/).

 ### Understanding Instance Behavior